Commercial property management insurance matched to your portfolio

 Building system failure causing tenant business interruption

-HVAC failure in a data center tenant space, elevator outage in a high-rise office, or fire suppression malfunction at a warehouse can shut down tenant operations.
-When the management company is responsible for maintaining building systems, claims for lost revenue and consequential damages follow deferred maintenance decisions.
+HVAC failure in a data center tenant space, elevator outage in a Class A office tower, or fire suppression malfunction at a warehouse can shut down tenant operations.
+When the management company maintains the building systems, lost revenue claims follow deferred maintenance decisions.

 Employee or vendor theft of operating funds

-Commercial property managers handle large operating fund balances: CAM collections, operating budgets, capital reserve accounts, and tenant security deposits.
-Employees with access to banking and accounting systems can divert funds over months before an audit catches the discrepancy.
-A fidelity bond or commercial crime policy covers the loss.
+Commercial property managers handle large operating fund balances across CAM collections, operating budgets, and capital reserves.
+Employees with access to banking and accounting systems can divert funds for months before an audit catches the discrepancy.

 ADA compliance violations at managed properties

 Commercial properties open to the public must comply with ADA accessibility standards.
-Management companies responsible for common area maintenance face liability when accessibility barriers exist.
-Management agreements often assign common area compliance responsibility to the PM, making the company a named defendant alongside the property owner.
+Management agreements often assign common area compliance to the PM, making the company a named defendant when accessibility barriers exist.

 Commercial PM licensing and compliance